adobe-apiplatform/user-sync.py/docs/success-guide/command_line_options.md

 `user-sync --users all --process-groups --adobe-only-user-action remove`

-- Process all users based on config settings, update Adobe group membership, and if there are any users listed in the org that are not in the directory, remove them.
+- Process all users based on config settings, update Adobe group membership, and if there are any Adobe users that are not in the directory, remove them from the Adobe side, freeing any licenses they may have been allocated.
+The Adobe account is not deleted so that it can be re-added and/or stored assets recovered.

-`user-sync --users file example.users-file.csv --process-groups --adobe-only-user-action remove`
+`user-sync --users file users-file.csv --process-groups --adobe-only-user-action remove`

-- The file “example.users-file.csv” is read as the master user list.
+- The file “users-file.csv” is read as the master user list.
 No attempt is made to contact a directory service such as AD or LDAP in this case.
+Adobe group membership is updated per the information in the file, and any Adobe accounts not listed in the file are removed (see definition of remove, above).

 ## Define your command line